xmxanuel/glue/README.md

-# Glue - continuous crypto pull payments
+# Glue - continuous ERC20 pull payments

 Allows any Ethereum address to continously send funds to another Ethereum address on a regular interval.